mes-amis/docs.monami.io/source/includes/_assessments.md

 | client_id      | The label of the client to create the assessment request.    |
 | document_label | The label of the document template to use for the assessment |

-## List assessments
+## List Assessment requests

-This endpoint returns a collection of assessments and related metadata
+This endpoint returns a collection of assessment requests and metadata

 > GET /api/assessments/requests